Juan R. Torruella: Education and career

 Torruella was born in Old San Juan, on June 7, 1933, to Juan N. Torruella and Belén del Valle de Torruella.
 His father was a dentist who became a lawyer.

 Torruella graduated from the Admiral Farragut Academy in Pine Beach, New Jersey.
-He received his Bachelor of Science from the Wharton School of the University of Pennsylvania in 1954, his Juris Doctor from Boston University School of Law in 1957, his Master of Laws from University of Virginia School of Law in 1984, and a Master of Public Administration from University of Puerto Rico School of Public Administration in 1984.
+He received his Bachelor of Science from the Wharton School of the University of Pennsylvania in 1954, his Juris Doctor from Boston University School of Law in 1957, his Master of Laws from University of Virginia School of Law in 1984, and a Master of Public Administration from University of Puerto Rico in 1984.
 His LL.M. work focused on judicial process.
 In 2003, Torruella received a Master of Studies in modern European history from Magdalen College, Oxford.

 Torruella became a member of International Council Of Arbitration for Sport in 2006, and served as Deputy President of the CAS Ordinary Arbitration Division from 2010 to 2014.